SvenVw/fdm/.changeset/strong-walls-bake.md

 "@svenvw/fdm-calculator": patch
 ---

-Improve performance at nitrogen balance for retrieving deposition values by requesting more efficient the remote GeoTIFF
+Improve nitrogen balance performance by retrieving deposition values more efficiently from the remote GeoTIFF (batched requests + caching)